-Parameters Description Offline Import from B & R OPC server configuration file Import via XML file which the BuR OPC server generated.
+Parameter Description Offline Import from B & R OPC server configuration file Import via XML file which the BuR OPC server generated.
 OPCS file Selection of the OPCS XML file.
 Click on button in order to open the explorer for selecting the OPCS file.
 Import to connection Selection of the connection.
 A click opens the drop-down list with all available connections.
-All selected XML variables are connected at the import via the net address with the selected connection Online import from device Variables are read online from the control.
+All selected XML variables are connected during import to the selected connection via the net address Online import from device Variables are read online from the control.
 Connection Selection of the connection for the online browse.
 Task Selection of the task which is read out at the online browse.